Mixed--frequency quantile regressions to forecast Value--at--Risk and Expected Shortfall: Empirical Analysis

 \subsection{Out-of-sample evaluation}

-The empirical analysis is completed by the out-of-sample analysis, where we compare the perfomances of the MF--Q--ARCH and the MF--Q--ARCH--X models in VaR prediction with those mentioned at the beginning of this section.
-In line with \cite{Lazar:Xue:2020}, the one-step-ahead VaR forecasts are obtained with parameters estimated every ten days, using a rolling window of size 1500 observations.
-The out-of-sample period represents approximatively 20\% of the full sample, and covers the period from May 2016 to February 2020.
-As an example, the plots of the VaR estimates with the daily log--returns for the proposed MF--Q--ARCH--X, with $\Delta IP_t$ as MIDAS variable and the realized volatility as \virg{--X} term, are reported in Figure \ref{fig:VaR_oos}.
+The empirical analysis is completed by the out-of-sample analysis.
+In line with \cite{Lazar:Xue:2020}, the one-step-ahead VaR and ES forecasts of the parametric and semi-parametric models are obtained with parameters estimated every five days, using a rolling window of size 1500 observations.
+For our main MF--QR--X model, the VaR and ES forecasts are graphically reported in Figure \ref{fig:VaR_oos}.